 - For those who’re doing R&B, rock or country, or any sort of music that entails singing, you could need to do vocal dubs as well.
 However, keep in mind it may well take away from the intimacy of the principal vocal.

-- For those who’re recording a chorus (for rap or a singing style music), your audio engineer can use the vocal double to pan them to the sides to get an extra stereo sound.
-For choruses, basically, we’d advocate recording additional vocal layers of the principle vocal to be panned to the left and right side.
+- For those who’re recording a chorus (for rap or a singing style of music), your audio engineer can use the vocal double to pan them to the sides to get an extra stereo sound.
+For choruses, basically, we’d advocate recording additional vocal layers of the principal vocal to be panned to the left and right sides.
 However, this might not be wanted for all songs.

 What’s ADT (Artificial Double Tracking)

 In case you’ve ever tried to deliberately double-track a vocal track, you realize that it may be rather a lot harder than you assume.
 Attempting to match the timing and nuances of a vocal takes quite a lot of time and may be tremendously irritating for both the singer and the production team.

 That’s why Abbey Road chief engineer, technical director, and later studio supervisor Ken Townsend came up with an ingenious method of simulating a double track for The Beatles through the use of a few tape machines which are nonetheless tough to duplicate even today (though Waves now has a pleasant simulation).
 He called the effect ADT or Artificial Double Tracking.

 Right now we have a lot that we can use to govern the sound to get an effect that’s within the ballpark of ADT, however, it simply doesn’t present an identical sound.
 Some may say that Townsend’s invention is the closest artificial double tracking has ever come to the actual thing.